rubymonsters/webapps-for-beginners/source/08-rack/02-rack_env.md

 * All headers that have been part of the actual HTTP request are prefixed with `HTTP` and uppercased.
 For example the request header `host: localhost:9292` will be translated to the hash key `HTTP_HOST` with the value `localhost:9292`.
+  I.e. these are the actual HTTP headers that our browser has sent.
 * All other uppercase keys represent additional information that has been passed (added) from the webserver that has received the request (in this case WEBrick, which runs our little Rack application).
 For example, WEBrick adds